Holden Dealer Team

-The Firth years
+The First years

 After showing an increasing interest in motorsport during the 1960s, Holden decided to form a team to enter both Touring Car and Rally events in 1969.
 However, Holden's parent company, General Motors forbade its manufacturers from officially entering motor sport circuit racing events worldwide.
 Holden was able to circumvent this directive by naming its team the ‘Holden Dealer Team’ which was officially owned by its dealers.
 In reality Holden bankrolled the entire operation and Holden executive John Bagshaw, who was the driving force behind the establishment of the team, created the financial framework which allowed the HDT to be funded without Detroit's knowledge.
 Holden appointed former Ford Works Team manager Harry Firth to run the operation.

 The Holden Dealer Team's race debut was made at the 1969 Sandown 3 Hour.
 A single Holden Monaro GTS350 was entered for Kevin Bartlett and Spencer Martin, the car retiring after suffering brake problems, crashing and catching fire.

 Harry Firth hired six drivers to contest the 1969 Hardie-Ferodo 500 for the Holden Dealer Team including two talented, but relatively untested, drivers in Colin Bond and Peter Brock.
 These two would form the backbone of the team over the next few years.
 The team's three HT Monaro GTS350’s tasted success, finishing first and third, with Bond winning with co-driver Tony Roberts, while Brock finished third with Des West.

 Concerned at the ongoing development of rival Ford's V8 powered XW Falcon GTHO Phase I, in 1970 Firth opted to run a much smaller race car based upon the Holden Torana with a 6-cylinder engine.
 The LC Torana GTR XU-1 was a match for the larger and more powerful Falcon GT-HO at most circuits, but at Bathurst, with its long straight and steep 'mountain' climb, the car was less competitive, and Ford's Allan Moffat dominated both the 1970 and 1971 Bathurst events.
-However, in the wet 1972 Hardie-Ferodo 500 the Holden Dealer Team with its LJ Torana GTR XU-1 broke through Ford's domination, with Peter Brock winning the first of his nine Bathurst victories in a solo drive in the last of Bathurst's 500-mile Series Production race formats During Firths time at HDT Brock had his day winning Bathurst in 1975 on a dry track in his No. 05 Holden L34.
-This was a win for HDT as well for they masterminded the fastest Holden ever built the L34.
+However, in the wet 1972 Hardie-Ferodo 500 the Holden Dealer Team with its LJ Torana GTR XU-1 broke through Ford's domination, with Peter Brock winning the first of his nine Bathurst victories in a solo drive in the last of Bathurst's 500-mile Series Production race formats During Firth's time at HDT Brock had his day winning Bathurst in 1975 on a dry track in his No. 05 Holden L34.
+This was a win for HDT as well for they masterminded the fastest Holden ever built, the L34.
 The HDT developed L34 got 1st, 2nd, and 3rd that year and the first 7 places in 1976.
 Never had Holden been so dominant at the mountain.
 The A9X used the L34 motor for its victories as well as the HDT Commodores.
 The big brake light car concept brought about by Firth with high-performance small motor dominated Holden's thinking moving from the cumbersome Kingswoods to the Torana-like fleet of foot Commodore of the eighties.